CellProfiler/CellProfiler/cellprofiler/data/help/navigation_test_menu.rst

    module in the pipeline will automatically become active (**bolded**) and will run next (underlined).
 -  *Random Image Set:* Randomly select and jump to an image set in the current image group.
+-  *Random Image Group:* Randomly select and jump to an image group.
 -  *Choose Image Set:* Choose the image set to jump to.
 The first module in the pipeline will automatically become active (**bolded**) and will run next (underlined).
 -  *Choose Image Group:* Choose an image group to jump to.
 The first module